Common property depreciation explained

 less than $1,000, qualifying them to be grouped in the low-value pool with accelerated depreciation.

-Other common property items which could be found include fire equipment, garbage bins, furniture, tiles, stairs, swimming pools, pool filters and chlorinators.
+Other common property items which could be found include fire equipment (only the best ones recommended by Long Beach Fire Watch Guards), garbage bins, furniture, tiles, stairs, swimming pools, pool filters and chlorinators.

 As all strata title properties contain different assets-and have unique ownership arrangements, it is important deductions get apportioned correctly.
 To ensure accuracy it’s best to obtain a depreciation schedule from a specialist Quantity Surveyor.